-Zoe Sophia in New York, by Claudia Mauner and Elisa Smalley; Chronicle Books, $14.95; ages
+Zoe Sophia in New York, by Claudia Mauner and Elisa Smalley; Chronicle Books, $14.95; ages 6 and up.

 Nine-year-old Zoe and her octogenarian aunt Dorothy embark on their next trip together in this follow-up to the popular An Adventure in Venice.
 This time, the two come to our town and (in classic New York tourist fashion) sample a great meal, an experience almost never narrated in children’s books.
 A mystery unfolds with a magical scarab at the Met.
 Illustrations are cartoony, and the text is heftier than in most picture books.